breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 expr → term | op expr | expr op expr
 ```

 This is known as a context-free language (CFL).
 We can represent strings in this language using a special kind of graph, called a syntax tree.
 Each time we expand an `<expr>` with a production rule, this generates a rooted subtree on `<op>`, whose branch(es) are `<expr>`s.
-Typically, syntax trees are inverted, with branches extending downwards and leaves on the bottom:
+Typically, syntax trees are inverted, with branches extending downwards, like so:

 |Syntax Tree| Peach Tree|
 |-----------|-----------|